Magic in Conliah

 The term "color" in reference to soul material is not literal, but refers to the magically detectable differences in signature based on where the soul material originated from.
 The color names are ancient conventions which have carried into the present, but it is only a feeling within the one probing magically infused substance.
 Remarkably, the soul color terminology was already used in exactly the same way in Lodumpis at the time contact was made with Conliah.
 Soul color applies to both ambient soul material and discrete souls, but not all colors exist in both forms.

-- Green Souls: In the absence of other magical influences, mortals who are sentient have pure green souls.
+• Green Souls: In the absence of other magical influences, mortals who are sentient have pure green souls.
 The Imperial Cult holds that green souls transmigrate to Asteria upon death.
-Ambient green soul material does not exist whatsoever.
+The Uzvu believe that green souls dissipate into Ksylia upon death, but separate into components that make it undetectable.
+Ambient green soul material apparently does not exist whatsoever.

 Soul Binding & Enchanting